secure-software-engineering/opcua-scanner/README.md

 For each endpoint, the scanning client tries to connect in several ways, such as anonymously or using common username/password combinations.

-For each successful connection, the client tries to read, write and optionally delete from the server.
+For each successful connection, the client tries to
+* read information from the server
+* browse the information on the server (and outputs it to xml file)
+* write information to the server
+* delete information from the server
+* call functions on the server if any where detected while browsing

-The output is written to a csv file offering an overview which privileges (currently connecting, reading, writing, deleting) were possible on which server per authentication method.
+The output is written to a csv file offering an overview which privileges (e.g., connecting, reading, writing, deleting) were possible on which server per authentication method.

 The csv file can be opened as a table using standard office calculation